US STOCKS-Wall St up for 2nd day on brighter consumer outlook

 The day's most actively traded stock on the New York Stock

-times throughout the day.
-It plunged 84 percent to 26 cents a
+than a dozen times throughout the day.
+It plunged 84 percent to

 On Monday, U.S. stocks rebounded sharply from seven days of